Effective Church Communications

 • Share on Tumblr

-Filed Under: Church Office Skills, Columnist Gayle Hilligoss, Contributors Tagged With: church office advice, church office evaluation, encouragement for church communicators
+Filed Under: Church Communication Management, Church Office Skills, Columnist Gayle Hilligoss, Contributors Tagged With: church office and change, how to handle change in the church office, ministry assistants and change

 Share this: